Location: UCLA Faculty Center (UCLA Campus)

 3:45 P.M. - 5:00 P.M. / Next Steps l The Family Business Improvement Plan

-A well crafted strategy, goals and objectives, followed by an action plan are essential components to improving key areas of your business.
-Learn how to develop your own Family Business Improvement Plan with this step by step approach.
+A well crafted strategy and goals, followed by an action plan are essential components to improving key areas of your business.
+Learn the basic framework to developing your own Family Business Improvement Plan with this step by step approach.

 * Subject matter may change based on participants.